smartdev0725/allianceBlockNFTTrading/docs/Financing.md

-# How projects get financed
+# How Crypto Startup Projects get financed

+## Scenario
+A project that needs funding to launch an ERC-20 token usually seeks investors.
+We call this a [Seeker](Glossary.md) Project.
+The **Seeker** will have to go through several stages in order to receive funding.

 ## Project investment stages

-A project that needs funding will seek for investors.
-We call this project a [Seeker](Glossary.md).
-The **Seeker** will have to go through several stages in order to receive funding.

 1. Request stage: Seeker will [Request Investment](Glossary.md).
 This request consist of several parts
     * [Hard data](Glossary.md) regarding the project.